Restoring the Balance of National Security Powers

 For decades, the Executive Branch has expanded its powers without any meaningful response from Congress.
 Under our system of checks and balances Congress has a substantial role in deciding when and how we go to war, when we sell arms to foreign actors, and the scope of powers granted to the president to respond to national emergencies.

 Congress invoked these powers when it enacted the War Powers Act and the National Emergencies Act.
 With these Acts, Congress delegated authority to the President to act, but retained the right to adopt resolutions that would withdraw those delegations without needing a presidential signature.
 A 1983 Supreme Court opinion, INS v.
 Chadha, undermined this powerful checks on presidential power that exist in those acts when it held acts of Congress that don’t receive presidential signature are unconstitutional.
-Now Congress must override a presidential veto to flex its muscle and exercise its authority to reign in the Executive.
+Now Congress must override a presidential veto to flex its muscle and exercise its authority to rein in the Executive.

 Congress’s actions to check the Trump Administration — votes to end the alleged national emergency at the border, to limit the U.S.’s involvement in the Civil War in Yemen, and to block the sale of arms to countries involved in the conflict in Yemen, amongst others — were each vetoed by the President.
 Notably, every one of President Trump’s six vetoes have been used to suppress congressional efforts to check the Executive’s use of powers that Congress allowed the president to use on a conditional basis.